Cotton pygmy goose: Distribution and habitat

-This species is widely distributed across Asia, its distribution extending to Australia.
-Population move in response to rain and water availability.
-Some populations disperse further in summer (and are found only seasonally, for instance in Afghanistan).
+This species is widely distributed across tropical and subtropical Asia with the distribution extending to Australia.
+Although they are not considered to be long-distance migrants, many populations do travel significant distances in response to rain and water availability.
+Some populations disperse further in summer and are found only seasonally, for instance in Afghanistan.
 Winter dispersal is also wide and individuals have been seen as far west as Arabia, and Jordan and they are regularly found on islands in the region such as the Maldives and the Andamans.
-They are found especially in lakes and ponds with emergent vegetation amid which they forage.
-They can be found even in small village ponds in South Asia.
+Across their range, they are mainy found in lakes, ponds and shallow waterbodies with ample emergent or floating vegetation amid which they forage.
+Habitats dominated by flora like Nymphaea, Nymphoides, Nelumbo nucifera, Ipomoea aquatica and various aquatic sedges are often preferred.
+Occasionally, they can also be found in smaller irrigation ponds around villages and flooded paddies in South Asia.
 In Australia they are found mainly in lagoons.
 They are said to roost on trees.

 Behaviour and ecology

 Several pairs of the bird may forage in close proximity on a single waterbody.
 Large flocks form in winter and a flock of nearly 6000 was recorded at Chilka lake.
 This species feeds mainly at the surface of the water.
 Stomach analysis showed that they fed on small fishes Puntius, Mystus, Oryzias, molluscs, crustaceans, insect larvae as well as plant matter from species such as Ipomoea, Hydrilla and Ruppia.
 They do not dive or up-end and take to flight from the water surface without having to run or patter on the surface.
 They fly swiftly, often low over water, and are agile enough to escape falcons.